Open

 Eligible expenses

-- Tariffs that have already been paid on eligible U.S. goods, subject to remission approval.
+- Tariffs paid or payable on eligible U.S. goods subject to remission.

 Eligible geographic areas